Home

 You also might want to consider a natural dietary supplement made to help boost the immune system in cancer patients as a supportive therapy.
 The one made by PetAlive was formulated for this purpose.
 Check with your veterinarian before combining any supplement with other treatments.

-Prognosis (survival) of Lung Cancer in Dogs
+Prognosis (Survival) of Lung Cancer in Dogs

-Survival rates are from months to years.
+Survival rates range from months to years.

 Second Hand Smoke and Lung Cancer in Dogs

 A study conducted by Colorado State University did not show a strong link between smoking in a household and lung cancer.
-The same result was found when their was one or multiple smokers in the home.
+The same result was found when there was one or multiple smokers in the home.

 Gregory K. Ogilvie, DVM, DACVIM (Internal Medicine & Oncology)